Pottermore.com, now known as WizardingWorld.com, has mysteriously removed the official Ilvermorny Sorting Quiz from its website.

-In the video, we learn that Ilvermorny School of Witchcraft and Wizardry was founded by a young Irish girl named Isolt Sayre, with a unique stolen wand.
+In the video above, we learn that Ilvermorny School of Witchcraft and Wizardry was founded by a young Irish girl named Isolt Sayre, with a unique stolen wand.

-And there’s much more on Pottermore!
-Not only is there an Ilvermorny sorting quiz, but a lengthy story by J.K.
-Rowling reveals that the American school was founded in the seventeenth century, and that it’s located on top of Mount Greylock in Massachusetts.
+On their website, J.K.
+Rowling revealed that the American school was founded in the seventeenth century, and that it’s located on top of Mount Greylock in Massachusetts.

 As a young girl, Isolt was kidnapped by her aunt Gormlaith Gaunt (yes, that Gaunt!), a “fanatical pure-blood” who was revealed to have killed Isolt’s parents.